River Cruise… don’t those 2 words bring about some exciting thoughts & images like this picture below!! 🙂

 They have no interest in sailing anywhere with thousands of people (or even 300-1,000 people onboard as many of the Upper Premium & Luxury lines have on their ships) and the idea of flashy entertainment, casinos, etc. doesn’t interest them at all.

-But the idea of unpacking once and having the convenience of their “Hotel” travel with them while seeing multiple places in a week or two or three and immersing themselves into a destination/culture definitely appeals to them…
+But the idea of unpacking once and having the convenience of their “Hotel” traveling with them while seeing multiple places in a week or two or three and immersing themselves into a destination/culture definitely appeals to them…

 …and a River Cruise is the perfect way to do just that!